Couples Bucket List: 77 Ideas for Exceptional Travel Experiences

 I am not a “cruise” person, but I think I may have to make an exception for the Elite Galapagos Luxury Cruise.
 Floor-to-ceiling windows, super light and airy, and private balconies!

-64- Take Part in an Ancient Tradition and Experience a Turkish Bath
+64- Experience a Traditional Turkish Bath

 Shutterstock Photo: Turkish bath